 - There should be a planned collection, analyzes and interpretation of data.

-- There should be formulations and re-formulations of hypothesis in relation to the underlying causes of learning problems and outcomes throughout.
+- There should be formulations and re-formulations of hypotheses concerning the underlying causes of learning problems and outcomes.

 - The use of specific protocols, documents, and planning aids should be established.